TimHopg/obsidian/Minishell.md

 `*` - zero or more
 `+` - one or more

+`<compound_command>` is run separately to other commands.
+In the shell any changes compound commands make to environment variables do not affect the other commands (which are run in the parent shell).
+The subject only mention

 ```CFG
 # Top-level structure
 ; command line input is defined as command_sequence or compound_command